 When it comes to teaching multiplication, it can be tricky to know how to approach it in your classroom.
-Often we teach multiplication using the “groups of” idea and leave it at that.
-But it is important to teach multiplication using different approaches and strategies, so that students understand it in many different ways.
+Often we teach multiplication using the “equal groups” idea and leave it at that.
+But it is important to teach multiplication using different approaches and strategies so students understand it in many different ways.

 Here are four ways to teach multiplication in your classroom.
 Make sure that these are all included in your instruction so that your students are able to visualize multiplication in different ways while they learn what it really means.
 Once students REALLY understand multiplication, you’ll be able to move away from these approaches and focus more on multiplication fact mastery.

 REPRESENT MULTIPLICATION USING ARRAYS

 An array is a group of objects that is arranged into rows and columns.
 This group of objects can be used to represent a multiplication equation by multiplying the number of rows by the number of columns.
 For example, the array below shows 6 rows and 7 columns.
 This represents the multiplication equation 6×7 or 7×6.
 Altogether there are 42 objects in this array.

 Ask students to identify the equation represented by an array, as well as draw arrays to represent multiplication equations.

 SKIP COUNTING TO REPRESENT MULTIPLICATION